Home > Pies, Tarts, and Crisps > Chocolate Stone Fruit Cobbler For Two

 • Double up for more – This is a small batch recipe that can be doubled if you prefer.

-Summer fruit chocolate cobbler with whipped cream on top
+Summer fruit chocolate cobbler with whipped cream on top.

 What kind of cocoa powder is best for the chocolate biscuits?

-For this recipe, Dutch processed or natural cocoa powder will work.
-I prefer Dutch processed cocoa because of the flavor and it is less acidic.
+For this recipe, Dutch-processed or natural cocoa powder will work.
+I prefer Dutch-processed cocoa because of the flavor and it is less acidic.

-How can I reheat the cobblers?
+How can I reheat the chocolate cobblers?

 I would recommend reheating in the oven, covered, at 350F, until the filling is bubbly.
 Reheating in the microwave may cause the biscuits to get chewy.